 And the answer I have come up with, is the passion and love for baking bread.
 I knoooow passion and love won’t stand in your kitchen for you and bake breads and go ta-da!
 However, once you know how fun baking bread is and the smell of freshly baked bread out of the oven, it will become a motivation to make breads.
 And it WILL lead you to YOUR perfect bread.

-Having said that, I want to share with you some tips for making this tomato rosemary focaccia bread.
+Having said that, I want to share with you some tips for making this recipe.
 Because it can be intimidating if you have never baked bread before.

 I am hoping that these tips encourage and help you in baking your perfect bread!